lightningfastcomputing/Perfect-Dark-Network-Lobby/README.md

 ## Updating Later

-Run the installation one-liner again.
+Run any of the PowerShell launch commands again.

-It fetches the newest version of `cooperative-lobby-latest` and resets the installation directory to the published branch state.
+Each command fetches the newest version of `cooperative-lobby-latest` and resets the tracked installation files to the published branch state before launching the selected executable.

-Local modifications inside the installation directory will be discarded during an update.
+Tracked local modifications inside the installation directory will be discarded during an update.

+The ROM is an untracked file and will not normally be removed by these commands.
+Nevertheless, keeping a backup of your ROM is recommended.

+## Experimental Software Warning

+Thorfect Dark cooperative campaign support is under active development.

+Expect crashes, synchronization problems, incomplete mission scripting, visual inconsistencies, and mission-specific bugs.
+Progress in one mission does not guarantee that another mission will work.

 ## Disclaimer

-This is an experimental fan-made networking modification.
+This is an experimental, fan-made networking modification.
 It is not affiliated with or endorsed by Rare, Nintendo, Microsoft, or the original Perfect Dark developers.

-A legally obtained ROM is required and is not distributed by this repository.
+A legally obtained Perfect Dark ROM is required and is not distributed by this repository.